jasonraimondi/postcss-custom-media-generator/README.md

 pnpm add -D postcss-custom-media-generator
 ```

+This plugin depends on further processing using one of the following methods:

+- If you use [postcss-preset-env], just make sure this plugin is loaded before postcss-preset-env, and you should be good to go.
+- [postcss-custom-media] and [postcss-media-minmax].

 ## Usage

+**Note: This plugin should be run first in your PostCSS pipeline.**

 Pass in a configuration of desired global media queries.

-You can pass in any arbitrary key, and any valid CSS media query value.
-Strings will be passed directly, and numbers will be turned into mobile-first queries.
+You can pass in a key of any arbitrary string, and a value of either a string or a number.

+- Strings should be valid CSS media queries
+- Numbers will be turned into mobile-first queries.
-A configuration object like this:

 ```js
 module.exports = {